 How to make an ice bath at home – step by step

-How often should you do ice baths after exercise?
+How often should you take an ice bath after exercise?

 -